From gr*pists to nip nops, how self-censorship shapes the language of TikTok

 Fakta

 Have you noticed people using terms like "unalive" and "pew pews" on social media?
 There's a reason for that: some people are changing the way they speak on TikTok and other social media platforms to bypass what they think are algorithm blocks.
-For some users, it's a fun game — but for others, self-censoring certain words is crucial to being able to share their lived experience.
+For some users, it's a fun game — but for others, self-censoring certain words is crucial to being able to share their lived experience and get views.

 To manage podcast ad preferences, review the links below: